 A credit score is an automated rating based on your current financial status and previous financial transactions.
 Basically, your credit score reflects how good or bad you are at handling your finances.

-Where can you check your credit score?
+Where and how can you get your credit score?

 From your credit information, each reporting agency will calculate your credit score using their own algorithms.
 The credit bureaus also consider different factors when generating your credit score.
 For instance, below are the bases of an Equifax Score: